 The papers are individually dried on these large heated metal plates, then they are trimmed and packed into packs of 100 sheets.

-Mulberry Paper (16)This category lists different special handmade art papers which are made with high percentage of mulberry fibers.
+Professional Song Paper (16)This category lists different special handmade art papers which are made with high percentage of special tree fibers.
+These fibers are from different types of trees, such as Yan Pi 雁皮, Zhu Pi 楮纸皮, and special fibers mixture for Ma paper 麻纸.
 They are perfect choice for professionals.
-At the same time, they are also lovely choices for any level art students since they are very easy to control and have very beautiful reactions to ink.
+At the same time, they are also lovely choices for any level…

 Painting Silk (4)